Best Forensic Accounting Degree Programs

 Career Outcomes Potential careers include forensic accountant, fraud examiner, fraud investigator, auditor, financial security and risk management specialist Potential careers include account manager, financial planner, financial advisor, budget analyst, accountant

-Popular Forensic Accounting Undergraduate Courses
+Common Forensic Accounting Degree Courses

 • Accounting Principles: A class in general accounting principles introduces accounting concepts and terms, financial statement preparation and analysis, and the accounting workflow.
 Students learn about accounting theories alongside standards of practice for accounting professionals.
-Additional topics include business transaction and accounting ethics.
+Additional topics include business transactions and accounting ethics.

 • Foundations of Auditing and Assurance Services: Designed to introduce objectives, stages, and outcomes associated with auditing financial statements, this class trains learners to apply auditing standards and regulations.
 Foundations of auditing and assurance services coursework explores internal and external auditing.
 Additional topics include auditing evidence, risk, and ethics.